 Background

-The Satellite Needs Working Group (SNWG)-2018 assessment found that knowing where the land surface is deforming would help satisfy the satellite needs of all the United States (U.S.) land monitoring agencies.
+The Satellite Needs Working Group (SNWG) 2018 assessment found that knowing where the land surface is deforming would help satisfy the satellite needs of U.S. land monitoring agencies.

-The North America DISP data product suite uses imagery from four radar satellites (Sentinel-1 A/B/C and NASA/Indian Space Research Organization Synthetic Aperture Radar (NISAR)) to produce two products that identify where and when the land surface has moved from processes such as sinkholes, land subsidence, landslides, permafrost motion, volcanic unrest, earthquakes, and more.
-These products have less than a 30 m resolution every 6, 12, or 24 days, depending on the input satellite data source.
+The North America DISP data product suite uses imagery from five radar satellites — Sentinel-1 A/B/C/D and NASA/Indian Space Research Organization Synthetic Aperture Radar (NISAR) — to produce two products that identify where and when the land surface has moved due to processes such as sinkholes, land subsidence, landslides, permafrost motion, volcanic unrest, earthquakes, and more.
+These products have a resolution of less than 30 m and repeat every 6, 12, or 24 days, depending on the input satellite data source.

-The Sentinel-1's C-band radar observations provide a detailed deformation time series from July 2016, but have limited coverage in regions with significant vegetation.
-NISAR's L-band vegetation penetrating radar observations will be able to track land surface displacement in most of the ecosystems across North America.
+Sentinel-1's imagery provides a detailed deformation time series from July 2016, but has limited coverage in regions with significant vegetation and snow.
+NISAR's vegetation penetrating L-band radar will be able to track land surface displacement in most of the ecosystems across North America.

 Further information about NASA's Observational Products for End-Users from Remote Sensing Analysis (OPERA) project and the DISP product suite can be found below.